-In a perfect world, things would always be lined straight up and down.
+In a perfect world, things would always be lined up and down.
 Or would they?

 Sometimes it’s fun to shake things up a bit.
-In the world of design, you’ll definitely run into instances where you want to rotate shapes in your project.
+In the design world, you’ll definitely run into instances where you want to rotate shapes or objects in your project.

 Howdy!
-I’m Cara and today I will be your guide as we learn how to rotate shapes in Photoshop.
+I’m Cara and today I will be your guide as we learn how to rotate shapes/objects in Photoshop.
 Please keep all arms and legs inside the vehicle at all times!

 Note: the screenshots and tutorial below are based on Photoshop CC for Windows, other versions might look slightly different.